1. Recent trends in food and labor costs and their impact on margins

-For more details regarding any of the following highlights, please refer to this week's relevant postings, which are sorted by date.
+For more details regarding any of the following highlights, please refer to the relevant postings over the past two weeks, which are sorted by date on the portal.